winitzki/lamonte-jexer-wikis/limitations.md

 - Closing a TTerminalWindow without exiting the process inside it may result in a zombie 'script' process.

-- When using the Swing backend, and not using 'ptypipe', closing a TTerminalWindow without exiting the process inside it may result in a SIGTERM to the JVM causing it to crash.
-The root cause is currently unknown, but is potentially a bug in more recent releases of the 'script' utility from the util-linux package.
+- When not using 'ptypipe', closing a TTerminalWindow without exiting the process inside it may result in a SIGTERM to the JVM causing it to crash.
+The root cause is the 'script' utility calling kill(0, SIGTERM) (which kills every process in the process group) when it receives EPIPE from the JVM process.
+Running 'setsid script' is a workaround for Linux systems, which can be enabled by setting "jexer.TTerminal.setsid" to "true".

 - TTerminalWindow can only notify the child process of changes in window size if using the 'ptypipe' utility, due to Java's lack of